 Electricity

 Repair category 2

-Notes Aspects of the electrical installation are along mixed lines.
-The consumer unit is of an older design and would not comply with current standards.
-Further advice will be available from a NICEIC/ SELECT registered electrician.
+Notes Aspects of the electrical installation are along mixed lines with a limited number of powerpoints in some rooms and a large amount of single sockets in the property.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.